supasebie/ModularMonolithInPrompts/README.md

 [Microsoft .Net Conference 2023 Clean Architecture](https://www.youtube.com/watch?v=yF9SwL0p0Y0&t=1060s&ab_channel=dotnet)

 Please note, that this project follows clean architecture by logical structure.
-Domain/Infrastructure/Application are not separate applications/libs with cascading dependencies.
-I only recommend this level of abstraction if you break a module out into it's own Microservice or when you identify that complications in business logic are causing developers to break architectural conventions.
+Domain/Infrastructure/Application are not separate applications/classlibs with cascading dependencies.
+I only recommend this level of abstraction if you pull out a module out into it's own Microservice appllication or when you identify that complications in business logic are causing developers to break architectural conventions.
 No cheating!
 Keep the domains internal and communicate across domains via UseCase API Endpoints that call do the Domain.Contract.
 The DomainX.Contract act as are an interface to expose functionality of the domains.

 ```mermaid